academic/vipa/docs/developers/Mongodb.md

 ###Mongodb in Ojs

+####Workflow

 We use MongoDb to store workflow designs and every step of article workflow with revisioned data.

+####Article Submission

+User's submission data is stored in MongoDb.
+This data won't be deleted.